MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/anchor.md

    ![Save to print button](media/save-to-print-button.PNG "Save to print button")

-4. On your PC, search for the XXXX file, and then open it in Adobe Acrobat Reader.
+4. On your PC, open the Guides-PrintedAnchor file in Adobe Acrobat Reader.

 5. On the **File** menu in Adobe, select **Print**.